chatelao/php-addressbook/readme.txt

 PHP Address Book
 ================

-Read "_USER_GUIDE.pdf" for further informations about:
+in folder _howto, read find the "_USER_GUIDE.pdf" for further informations about:
 * Installations
 * Upgrades
 * User setup